Stock market today: Wall Street rises to more records to close out its latest winning month

-NEW YORK (AP) — Wall Street is coasting to the close of its latest winning month and quarter on Thursday by rising toward more records.
+NEW YORK (AP) — Wall Street set more records Thursday as U.S. stocks coasted to the close of their latest winning month and quarter.

-The S&P 500 was 0.2% higher in late trading and adding to its all-time high set the day before.
-It’s roared roughly 10% in this year’s first three months.
+The S&P 500 added 5.86 points, or 0.1%, to its all-time high set a day before and closed at 5,254.35.
+That sent its gain for the year’s first three months to a fat 10.2%.
 The only quarter that’s been better in the last two years was the one that came just before.

-The stock market has been on a nearly unstoppable run since late October, with the S&P 500 on the cusp of its fifth straight winning month.
+The stock market has been on a nearly unstoppable run since late October, and the S&P 500 just capped its fifth straight winning month.
 It's leaped as the U.S. economy has remained remarkably solid despite high interest rates meant to get inflation under control.
 And with inflation hopefully still cooling from its peak, the Federal Reserve has indicated it will likely cut interest rates several times later this year.

-Thursday is the last day of trading for both the U.S. stock and bond markets this month and quarter.
+Thursday was the last day of trading for both the U.S. stock and bond markets this month and quarter.
 Financial markets will be closed on Friday for Good Friday.

+Most stocks scrambled higher during the quarter, led by a pocket of companies riding Wall Street’s continued frenzy around artificial-intelligence technology.
+Nvidia, whose chips are powering much of the AI rush, surged 82.5%.

+The only stock in the S&P 500 to do better was Super Micro Computer, which just joined the index recently because it's also been caught up in AI mania.
+The company, which sells server and storage systems used in AI and other computing, saw its stock soar a staggering 255.3%.

+They more than made up for stumbles during the quarter by companies like Tesla and Boeing.
+Tesla fell 29.3% to continue its volatile run, having more than doubled last year.
+Boeing, meanwhile, sank 26% as worries mounted about its safety and manufacturing quality.

-In the bond market, Treasury yields inched higher following several reports on the economy.
+In the bond market, Treasury yields inched higher Thursday following some mixed reports on the economy.

 Other reports showed that sentiment among U.S. consumers is stronger than economists expected, but manufacturing in the Chicago region is contracting by more than forecast.